Graham's number stable digits: An exact solution: The last slog 3 (G)-1 digits of G

-Hence, given the fact that $G = ^{n}3 = g_{64}$ implies $n > 3$ (see Equation~(\ref{eq1})), the total number of stable digits of $G$ is equal to $2 + 1 \cdot V(3) + (n - 3) = 2 + n - 3 = n - 1$.
+Hence, given the fact that $G = ^{n}3 = g_{64}$ implies $n > 3$ (see Equation~\eqref{eq1}), the total number of stable digits of $G$ is equal to $2 + (n - 3) \cdot V(3) = 2 + (n - 3) \cdot 1 = n - 1$.

-Thus, the least significant digit of $^{n}3$ that is not stable is the one immediately to the left of the $(n-1)$-th rightmost digit of $^{n}3$.
-Since $n = slog_3(^{n}3) = slog_3(G)$, we have finally shown that Graham's number has exactly $slog_3(G) - 1$ frozen digits and the proof is complete. \end{proof}
+Thus, the least significant digit of $^{n}3$ that is non-stable is the one immediately to the left of the $(n-1)$-th rightmost digit of $^{n}3$.
+Since $n = \slog_3(^{n}3) = \slog_3(G)$, we have finally shown that Graham's number has exactly $\slog_3(G) - 1$ frozen digits and the proof is complete. \end{proof}

-Lastly, let us note that we can shorten the proof of Theorem~\ref{Theorem 2} by invoking \cite[Lemma~1]{95}.
+Lastly, let us note that we can shorten the proof of Theorem~\ref{Theorem 2} by invoking Lemma~1 of \cite{95} (see pages~246--247).
 Still, here we have opted for a more general approach not preliminarily restricted by the selection of the only tetration base taken into account by Lemma~1 of that 2020 paper.